 ANGLICAN CHURCH OF SAINT THOMAS THE APOSTLE

 The Anglican Church of Saint Thomas the Apostle was situated in Renown Street, Keyham, Devonport.
 It was one of the churches built under the auspices of Bishop Robertson and the Three Towns Church Extension Scheme.
+Lord Saint Levan gave the site and £500 towards the building costs.
 The original Church was demolished in 2004 and replaced with a smaller one next to the former Vicarage in Royal Navy Avenue.

 The Church of the Good Shepherd, the forerunner to